 As with all measures in the field of occupational safety and health, the organisation of working time is basically about avoiding and minimising hazards, respectively.
 These may be a result of working hours that are too long or recovery phases that are too short.

 The checklist "Working Time"

 Furthermore, the employers are responsible for performing measures in the fields of

 if these concern the topic of working time and its organisation.
 Moreover, the employers are responsible for providing sufficient information, instruction, and qualification of the employees.

 The checklist is based on a detailed documentation of the planned and actual working times and duty rosters.
-This data may be used in order to verify the specifications of the Working Time Act and the ergonomic recommendations regarding the organisation of night and shift work.
+This data may be used in order to verify the specifications of the German Working Time Act ("Arbeitszeitgesetz") and the ergonomic recommendations regarding the organisation of night and shift work.
 Amongst others, users will be queried about

 The checklist "Working Time" was developed for hospitals in the first step.
-Therefore, the particularities of on-call duties that are partly due to the opening clauses formulated in the German Working Time Act receive special attention.
-In general, all specifications and framework conditions that hold for other industries are applicable in this instrument, but without the particularities of the collective bargaining agreement.
+Therefore, the particularities of on-call duties that are partly due to the opening clauses formulated in the Working Time Act receive special attention.
+In general, all specifications that hold for other industries are applicable in this instrument, but without the particularities of the collective bargaining agreement.
 However, there are limitations in the field of hospitals that are less applicable to other industries.
 Since this risk assessment has been developed for a strictly controlled application area, in most cases, it can be transferred relatively easily to other industries characterised by less rigid specifications.